D-epak/Bhautiki-Plus/README.md

 **Next steps (optional)**:
 - Add an endpoint to serve Swagger UI (e.g., `swagger-ui-express`) and mount `openapi.yaml` at `/docs`.
 - Add example `.env.example` file with required env vars.

+**Test accounts (for development)**:

+- **Admin**:
+  - email: `admin@gmail.com`
+  - password: `123456`

+- **Front-desk**:
+  - email: `frontdesk@gmail.com`
+  - password: `123456`

+**Important note about OTP / email delivery**:

+- During development the project may run on hosts (or local setups) that block free SMTP relays.
+Because of this, OTPs may be returned in the API response for development/testing so you can complete verification flows without a working SMTP provider.
+- If you prefer SMTP providers, you can replace or extend the mailer; see `src/config/mailer.ts` for the current implementation.

 ---